MLDA-Robotics/mlda-barn-2025/README.md

 # MLDA@EEE NTU
 This is the repository for the proposed solution of MLDA@EEE from Nanyang Technological University, Singapore

-# ICRA 2023 BARN Challenge
+# ICRA 2024 BARN Challenge Instruction

 ## Requirements
 If you run it on a local machine without containers: